RichtersFinger/data-plumber-http/README.md

 This package also defines some more higher-level types: `Url`, `FileSystemObject`, ...

 #### Custom Types
-When using this extension, custom types can be defined easily by inheriting from an existing type or, at a lower level, from `data_plumber_http._DPType` and
+When using this extension, custom types can be defined easily by inheriting from an existing type or, at a lower level, from `data_plumber_http.DPType` and
 * defining the `TYPE`-property (python class) as well as
 * implementing the `make`-method.
 As a simple example for this, consider the following type-definition for a string-type that is required to be prefixed with some string:
 ```
+from typing import Any

+from data_plumber_http import DPType
-from data_plumber_http.types import _DPType, Responses
+from data_plumber_http.settings import Responses

-class PrefixedString(_DPType):
+class PrefixedString(DPType):
     TYPE = str
     def __init__(self, prefix: str):
         self._prefix = prefix